Commercial Air Compressor Buyer's Guide

-How to Pick The Perfect Stationary Single-Stage Air Compressor
+How to Pick the Perfect Industrial Air Compressor

 Rotary Screw Air Compressors

 Rotary screw compressors are very powerful and are quieter than piston compressors.
 They are designed to run all day long without breaking a sweat.
 If you have greater than a 60% duty-cycle need, then choose a rotary compressor.
 In applications where your air demands are constant and heavy, these compressors will make your life easy and save you money in the long-run.

 They also feature variable-speed drives that run at exactly the level you need them to—no more and no less, maximizing your power, efficiency, and energy savings.
 They often provide compressed air for precision tasks such as powder-coating or sand-blasting.

 Scroll compressors are oilless, quiet, and efficient.
 They are an ideal choice for lab facilities or when manufacturing pharmaceutical products, or anything else that demands clean, dry, oil-free compressed air.

 Because these compressors are oil-free, they hardly require any maintenance at all, and because the internal components don't touch, they operate extremely quietly.
 They are also extremely efficient when used for the proper job.
 Companies in industries that rely on clean, oil-free air use scroll compressors and love them for their quiet operation and energy efficiency.

 How to Size a Commercial Air Compressor